Are your neighbours giving you grief? Here’s what you need to know about dealing with them.

-If talking to your neighbours doesn’t work, the council can issue an ‘abatement’ notice.
-This tells them to stop or get a fine.
+If talking to your neighbours doesn’t work with this sort of issue, the council can issue an abatement notice.
+This orders them to stop or get a fine.

 Antisocial noise is regular and persistent noise between 11pm and 7am.
 Music played at excessive volumes is antisocial at any time of day.

-It's usually easier to try and resolve things with your neighbours in an informal way first.
+As with other disputes, it's usually easier to try to resolve things with your neighbours in an informal way first.
 Often, neighbours aren't aware of how loud they are and how it affects others.